4 secrets about the Notre-Dame-la-Grande church in Poitiers

 If you want to learn more about Notre-Dame-la-Grande, Grand Poitiers Tourist Office offers year-round guided tours (in groups, visits adapted for children).

-3. The interior of the church and its remains of Romanesque paintings
+3. The interior of the Church and its Vestiges of Romanesque Paintings

 Surprise: even the interior of the Notre-Dame-la-Grande church is colorful!
 You can contemplate remains of Romanesque paintings at the level of the vault of the choir and the crypt, painted in oil on plaster.
 Above the choir, an authentically Romanesque fresco represents the Apocalypse.